brinleym/personal-website/README.md

 ### `npm run deploy`

 Deploys current branch to Github Pages.
-Under the hood, the command invokes `gh-pages`. `gh-pages` will build the website and commit the build to the `gh-pages` branch (**Note**: the branch will be created if it does not already exist).
+Under the hood, the command invokes `predepoy` and `gh-pages`. `predeploy` will build the website and `gh-pages` will commit the build to the `gh-pages` branch (**note**: the branch will be created if it does not already exist).
 Then, Github Pages will automatically detect the new commit to `gh-pages` and begin serving the changes from that commit.

 ## Learn More